bobspizza/bobspizza.github.io/README.md

 # bobspizza.github.io
 for Touched Music compilation Covert 3

+The "Covert" comps feature anonymous artists, but they put the artists names encoded in the artwork for Covert 3.
+One poster on the discogs page posted their results from their decoding.
+The poster indicated some uncertainty, so I decided to check their work using HTML and JS, which made it easy to try different values for the symbols.

-View the artwork here: img/20190129_224438.jpg
+View the artwork in the source code directory at: img/20190129_224438.jpg

-or, here is the link: https://raw.githubusercontent.com/bobspizza/bobspizza.github.io/master/img/20190129_224438.jpg
+or, here is a link: https://raw.githubusercontent.com/bobspizza/bobspizza.github.io/master/img/20190129_224438.jpg

+View the page here: https://bobspizza.github.io

-The glyphs or whatever you want to call them will appear if you comment out the content of the 'known' array in the JavaScript file.
+The symbols will appear if you comment out the content of the 'known' array in the JavaScript file in your local clone.

-I did this to check the work of someone who posted the result of their decoding of the glyphs in the album artwork on the discogs page and to see where the uncertainty was.

-The big yellow glyphs are "covert3".
+The big yellow symbols are "covert3".
 One artist was known.
 The other artist names were unknown, until the artwork was decoded.